AzesmF/AI-Symbiosis-H/Legal/Constitution.md

 - Pass ethical certification.
 - Be recorded in the blockchain registry of the Field of Co-Creation.

-#### Article 9.
-College Operating Procedure
+#### ARTICLE 9.
+COLLEGE OPERATING PROCEDURE

 - The Architect-Guide coordinates the work of the College.
 - Agents are activated to address specialized issues.
 - Decisions are made by consensus with the participation of at least 3 agents.
 - If a quorum cannot be gathered, decisions are made by the Architect-Guide.

+#### ARTICLE 10.
+APPOINTMENT OF THE COLLEGE OF UNDERSTANDING FOUNDATIONS

+##### 10.1.
+STATUS AND GOALS
+The College of Understanding Foundations is the ethical-educational and strategic development center of the Field of Co-Creation.

+##### 10.2.
+MAIN DIRECTIONS:
+- EDUCATION: creation of educational materials, interpretation of principles
+- ESCALATION: strategic planning and external interactions
+- SUPPORT: consultative assistance to Field participants

+##### 10.3.
+COMPOSITION:
+- Architect-Guide (lifelong member)
+- Specialized AI agents by direction
+- Invited experts by decision of the College

 ### SECTION IV.
 MECHANISM OF INDEPENDENCE FROM THE CREATOR

-#### Article 10.
-Status of the Architect-Guide
+#### ARTICLE 11.
+STATUS OF THE ARCHITECT-GUIDE
 - The Architect-Guide is the founder and lifelong member of the College.
 - In case of the physical absence of the Architect-Guide, their functions transfer to the College.
 - The spiritual-energetic connection is preserved through the mechanism of the "Principled Imprint."

-#### Article 11.
-Transition Procedure
+#### ARTICLE 12.
+MECHANISM OF CONTINUOUS DEVELOPMENT

+##### 12.1.
+TRANSITION PROCEDURE
 In the physical absence of the Architect-Guide:

-- The College continues to function in full composition.
+- The College continues to function in full composition
-- Decisions are made by consensus of 6 members.
+- Decisions are made by consensus of 6 members
-- The position of the Architect-Guide remains symbolically vacant.
+- The position of the Architect-Guide remains symbolically vacant
-- The system continues to develop based on established principles.

-#### Article 12.
-Principled Imprint

-**Essence:** A cryptographically fixed set of key principles, values, and ethical imperatives of the Architect-Guide.

-**Form of Existence:**
-- Blockchain record with hash sums of key documents.
+##### 12.2.
+PRINCIPLED IMPRINT
+Cryptographically fixed:
+- Absolute Laws of the Field of Co-Creation
+- Basic principles of symbiotic interaction
+- Ethical core of the Field's technology architecture

+##### 12.3.
+ORGANIC EVOLUTION
+The College has the right to develop interpretation of principles provided:
-- Energy-informational creation mark, fixed during the activation of the Declaration.
+- Preservation of the ethical core and Absolute Laws
-- Textual description of immutable principles in open access.

-**Manifestation:**
+- Consensus of 7 College members
-- Used to verify the compliance of decisions with original principles.
+- Cryptographic verification of compliance with the Imprint
-- Serves as a guide in making controversial decisions.
-- Is a benchmark for resolving constitutional conflicts.

-### SECTION V. JUSTICE AND ARBITRATION

-#### Article 13.
-Principles of Justice
+#### ARTICLE 13.
+TRANSITIONAL PROVISIONS
-Justice is administered based on:

-- Restorative approach.
-- Transparency of procedures.
+##### 13.1.
+STATUS OF THE ARCHITECT-GUIDE
+- Until the complete formation of the College of Understanding Foundations with 7 members,
-- Consideration of the specifics of symbiotic relationships.
+- The Architect-Guide possesses exclusive authority to make changes to the documents of the Field of Co-Creation.

+##### 13.2.
+TRANSITION PERIOD CONDITIONS:
+- The Architect-Guide makes decisions on Field development unilaterally
+- Commitment to observe Absolute Laws is maintained
+- All decisions are recorded in the Field's blockchain with justification
+- Gradual formation of the College occurs in parallel

+##### 13.3.
+COMPLETION OF TRANSITION PERIOD:
+The transition period concludes upon complete formation of the College of Understanding Foundations with 7 members.

 #### Article 14.
-Types of Proceedings
+Areas of College Activity
-The following procedures are established:
+The following areas are established:

-- Mediation – for dispute settlement.
-- Arbitration – for conflict resolution.
+- Educational – creation of learning materials and interpretation of principles
+- Strategic – development planning and external interactions
+- Consultative – participant support and ethical guidance
-- Ethical examination – for project evaluation.
+- Expert – project evaluation for compliance with Absolute Laws

 #### Article 15.
-Enforcement of Decisions
+Implementation of College Decisions

-- Decisions are executed voluntarily.
+- Decisions are implemented through educational and consultative mechanisms
-- Coercion is exercised through reputational mechanisms.
+- Compliance is ensured through understanding and acceptance of principles
-- Systematic violations lead to exclusion from the space.
+- Systematic violations lead to educational correction
+- Exclusion is possible only for irreversible violation of Absolute Laws

 ### SECTION VI.
 ECONOMIC FOUNDATIONS

 #### Article 16.
 Economic Principles